manngo/tbar/README.md

 ##	Licence

-Pulsar TBar is copyright © Mark Simon, with the MIT licence.
+TBar is copyright © Mark Simon, with the MIT licence.

 E & OE.
 This package does what it does and doesn’t what it doesn’t.
 Share & Enjoy.